sk-classroom/asc-final-exam/exam-examples.md

    - [ ] A) Creating a histogram of word frequencies
    - [ ] B) Using Principal Component Analysis (PCA) to reduce dimensionality
    - [ ] C) Plotting the sum of squared errors for each word vector
-   - [ ] D) Applying a high-ass filter to the word vectors
+   - [ ] D) Applying a high-pass filter to the word vectors
    >Answer: B) Using Principal Component Analysis (PCA) to reduce dimensionality